 It was also essential that we could measure readership and that our product catalogs be perfectly responsive so users could enjoy them on any device.
 Foleon passed in both regards.

-From early on, we saw the potential to communicate in an entirely new way using interactive publications.
+From early on, we saw the potential to communicate in an entirely new way by using interactive publications.
 So it wasn’t merely a matter of transferring PDF content to Foleon.
 With our new digital publications, the focus is more on engagement.
 We now use far less text and much more video and photography.

 Very enthusiastically!
 The navigation is intuitive and gives the catalog rhythm and fluidity.
 It’s a good content experience and we’ve received very positive feedback.